TzylasRoom/conditional-rendering-timeOfDay-Greeter/README.md

-REACT conditional rendering with short circuit evaluation and ternary operators!
+REACT Conditional Rendering with Short Circuit Evaluation and Ternary Operators!

-1) Download this code
+Play around with this code to learn Short Circuit Evaluation and Ternary Operators.
+You can put your own style into this project!

-2) Run "npm install" to download all dependencies and make sure Node JS is installed
+Download this folder and open it in VSCode
-3) Run "npm start" to start playing with this code!
+Make sure you already have node js downloaded on your computer Run "npm install" in terminal to install needed packages Run "npm start" in terminal to start the server on local host